How Do I Get My DUI Blood Test Results in Michigan?

 The article points out that do they receive and insert blood samples with .08 alcohol for testing but that other types of samples are often difficult to come by.
 In Michigan, the forensic lab’s SOP (standard operating procedure) also includes a variety of calibrators and controls, including a whole blood sample.
 While these are all good and do help, they are not a substitute for true blinds.

-The above-cited article also indicates; the analysts processing the blinds appear to have accepted the testing in stride, Stout added.
-Instead of perceiving it as some intrusion into their workflow, it has instead only strengthened their testimony.
+The above-cited article also indicates; the analysts processperceiving it as some intrusion into their workflow, it has instead only strengthened their testimony.
 This is especially true in toxicology cases, where the workers are often challenged in court, he added.

 It gives them the ability to answer (attorneys’) questions appropriately,” said Stout.
 “They can say they never know whether they’re being tested.
-Inserting blinds into the workload at Michigan’s forensic laboratory is one way to address possible bias, raise standards and reduce the possibility of false convictions.
+Inserting blinds into the workload at Michigan’s forensic laboratory is one way to address possibling the blinds appear to have accepted the testing in stride, Stout added.
+Instead of e bias, raise standards and reduce the possibility of false convictions.

-Won’t the Court Dismiss my DUI if the Blood Test is Wrong?
+Will the Court Dismiss My DUI if the Blood Test Is Wrong?

 According to the Washington Post article entitled “How the courts trap people who were convicted by bad forensics”